aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.generation/qrencodemode/_index.md

 TO disable current ECI mode and convert to default JIS8 mode zero mode ECI indetifier is set. "\\000000"

 All unicode characters after ECI identifier are automatically encoded into correct character codeset.

+This mode is not supported by MicroQR barcodes.

 ### UTF_16_BEBOM {#UTF-16-BEBOM}
 ```